omundy/learn-computers/topics-command-line.md

 pwd # confirm you are in <username>/test
 ```

 Great!
 Now let's create a new file and edit it.
-On Windows, if you use Git Bash the default editor will be Vim.
-Check [this cheatsheet](https://www.radford.edu/~mhtay/CPSC120/VIM_Editor_Commands.htm) for help.
+On Windows, if you use Git Bash the default editor will be [Vim](https://www.radford.edu/~mhtay/CPSC120/VIM_Editor_Commands.htm).
+On Mac you can also use [Nano](https://linuxize.com/post/how-to-use-nano-text-editor/).
 The following will open a new file called hello.txt in the Vim text editor:

 ```bash
 vim hello.txt